The best books on the Trump presidency

 Trump: The Greatest Show on Earth—The Deals, the Downfall, the Reinvention

 Originally published in 1991, shortly after the release of Donald J. Trump's own ghostwritten book Trump: The Art of the Deal, Village Voice reporter Wayne Barrett's study of the real estate mogul focuses on how he made Trump Tower happen, which was at the time Trump's crowning achievement.
-Barrett shows Trump operating in a domain he knows well—Manhattan real estate—employing every available tactic, no matter how questionable, to get the deal done.
-Barrett digs into Trump's biography to deliver a portrait of the mogul at the peak of his powers, just before his run of bankruptcies in the 1990s, and more than a decade before his comeback via The Apprentice TV series.
+Barrett shows Trump operating in a domain he knows well—Manhattan real estate—employing every available tactic to get the deal done.
+Barrett digs into Trump's biography to paint a portrait of the mogul at the peak of his powers, just before his run of bankruptcies in the 1990s—and more than a decade before his comeback via The Apprentice TV series.

-Long-regarded as the definitive account of Trump's real estate dealings in Manhattan, the book was updated and re-released in 2016, following Trump's entry into the presidential race.
-Wayne Barrett died at age 71 on January 19, 2017, the day before Trump was inaugurated.
+Long regarded as the definitive account of Trump's real estate dealings in Manhattan, the book was updated and re-released in 2016, following Trump's entry into the presidential race.
+Wayne Barrett died at age 71 on January 19, 2017, the day before Trump was inaugurated as the 45th president of the United States of America.

 Pulitzer Prize-winning New York Times reporter Maggie Haberman covered the White House throughout the 45th presidency, and in this lengthy 2022 book she reveals insights from hundreds of interviews with Trump's personal and professional associates.
 The picture that emerges is of a person whose most enduring relationships are transactional, and for whom organizational chaos brings comfort.